atadataco/dagster-snowflake-local-quickstart/README.md

 ### Changing the code locally

-When developing pipelines locally, be sure to click the **Reload definition** button in the Dagster UI after you change the code.
+When developing pipelines locally, click the **Reload definition** button in the Dagster UI after you change the code.
 This ensures that Dagster picks up the latest changes you made.

 You can reload the code using the **Deployment** page:
 <details><summary>👈 Expand to view the screenshot</summary>